overviewer/Minecraft-Overviewer/docs/options.rst

     }

     rendermode = ['cave', 'cave-lighting']

+These lines would go in your settings file as written.

 Each entry in ``custom_rendermodes`` starts with the mode name, and is followed by a dictionary of mode information, such as the parent mode and description